by Hiromi Goto is a Down the Rabbit Hole Coming-of-Age Story

 - Disappeared Dad: Melanie's dad is not present for most of her life because he's being held hostage in Half World to ensure that her mom will return after 14 years.

-- Driven to Suicide: Averted with Ms. Wei.
-After Nora Stein was killed, she deliberated suicide, but decided not to.
+- Driven to Suicide: Subverted with Ms. Wei.
+After Nora Stein was killed, she deliberated suicide, but ultimately decided not to.

 - Face Palm: Jade Rat does this a few times when it and Melanie meet for the first time.